Tannaka duality over ring spectra: Introduction

-In order to study \textit{higher} homotopy types it is necessary to move to a higher categorical generalisation of the above ideas \cite{Gr}.
-Work in this direction began in \cite{T1} by To\"en.
-It involves the use of $(\infty,1)$-categorical techniques developed in work by Joyal \cite{Jo} and Lurie \cite{Lu} and in the theory of derived algebraic geometry by Lurie \cite{L1} and To\"en and Vezzosi \cite{TVI,TVII}.
 Informally, the passage from categories to $(\infty,1)$-categories involves replacing the category of sets by the $(\infty,1)$-category of spaces (topological spaces, Kan complexes or one such equivalent model).
 Indeed, one possible (although not so convenient) model for an $(\infty,1)$-category is a simplical category.
 This forces generalisations of other familiar categorical concepts.
 The category of abelian groups is replaced by the $(\infty,1)$-category of spectra, an abelian category is replaced by a stable $(\infty,1)$-category, commutative rings are replaced by commutative ring spectra (called $\Einfty$-rings) and a rigid category is replaced by a rigid $(\infty,1)$-category.
 More examples are discussed througout the text.

 In the spirit of the above, we prove the following pointed or neutralized Tannaka duality statement for $(\infty,1)$-categories.